cnelson/robobench/README.md

 ## Usage

 The segmenter provides full help.
 Run with --help

   usage: car_segmenter.py [-h] [--no-lensfun] [--crop x1 y1 x2 y2]
+                          [--output OUTPUT] [--detect [{lame_edge_contour}]]
-                            [--output OUTPUT] [--quiet] [-y]
+                          [--quiet] [-y]
                           image [image ...]

   Identify and extract images of train cars from a given set of images.

   positional arguments:
     image                 The images to process, if you provide a unix-style glob it will be expanded.

   optional arguments:
     -h, --help            show this help message and exit --no-lensfun          Don't undistort the images with the Lensfun database.
     --crop x1 y1 x2 y2    Defines the region containing the train.
 If not
                           provided, you will be prompted to select a region.
     --output OUTPUT, -o OUTPUT
                           A directory to store the segemnted images.
 It must exist and be writable.
+    --detect [{lame_edge_contour}], -d [{lame_edge_contour}]
+                          Only display/output images that contain graffiti
+                          according to the selected detector
     --quiet, -q           Don't display images as they are processed.
     -y                    Overwrite exist images in OUTPUT directory.

 ## Examples

 Extract cars from the sample2 dataset and store the images in /tmp:

     ./car_segmenter.py _sample_data/sample2/*.jpg --crop 680 952 3378 1592 -o /tmp

+Find graffiti in the sample2 dataset and don't store images

+    ./car_segmenter.py _sample_data/sample2/*.jpg --crop 680 952 3378 1592 --detect